ProgrammerAL/ProgrammerAlSite/src/ProgrammerAl.Site.Content/BlogPosts/20230521-EvaluatingContainerRegistries.md

 Creating a temporary token is very easy.
 A straight forward REST API call will generate a token, and you can tell it how long it will live.
 I like the simplicity. https://docs.digitalocean.com/reference/api/api-reference/#operation/registry_get_dockerCredentials

 DigitalOcean has 3 pricing tiers of Container Registry (Starter, Basic, and Professional).
 For my requirements I can use Basic.
 It has a base price of $5.
 Going over the 5 GB base storage costs an extra $0.02 per GB.
-There seems to be no extra cost for bandwidth usage, so that's a plus.
+At the time of this writing, there's no extra cost for bandwidth usage, so that's a plus.
+But DigitalOcean has said they will charge for that in the future, with no details on when or how much.
+That's a negative.

 Assuming 20 GB of data for storage for 1 month, the monthly bill would be $5.30. https://docs.digitalocean.com/products/container-registry/details/pricing/